luqmaany/frequency/convey_game_plan.md

 "Time to pick who does the talking."

 - Show current team
-- Choose who will be the Guesser and Conveyer for this round
+- Choose who will be the Guesser and Conveyor for this round
 - Option: Let app decide for us
 - Begin Round

 Round Screen
-"Phone held by conveyer only"
+"Phone held by conveyor only"

 - Two large word cards from random category (Person, Action, World, Random)
   - Swipe Right = Correct